Residency for Tuition Purposes

 Residency Office Updates

 On June 9, 2022 S.B.
-5874 will take effect, which updates the residency requirements for students using the Affidavit of Residency.
-Students applying for residency for Summer quarter 2022 and later will need to complete the new form and meet the updated requirements in order to be eligible for residency for tuition purposes under the Affidavit of Residency.
+5874 modified the residency requirements for students using the Affidavit of Residency.
+Students applying for residency may complete the new form and meet the updated requirements in order to be eligible for residency for tuition purposes under the Affidavit of Residency.

 What is Washington Residency for Tuition Purposes?